-At McGill, CFI proposals are managed through the Institutional Strategic Initiatives (ISI) unit in the Office of Sponsored Research (OSR).
+At McGill, CFI proposals are managed through the Strategic Initiatives (SI) unit in the Office of the Vice Principal - Research and Innovation.

 Mission and mandate